 Come into the UK as a full-time student and then use your university years not just to upgrade your existing qualifications but also to network and get to know the job market in your field.

 As a student, you can work up to 20 hours a week.
 It means you have an opportunity to find part-time work or internships in companies that are able to hire foreign workers.

 Then you build up your relationships with the company and your reputation as a specialist.

-3. Come into the UK on a Youth Mobility Scheme if you are between 18-30 years old and from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, Taiwan.
+Come into the UK on a Youth Mobility Scheme if you are between 18-30 years old and from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, the Republic of Korea, and Taiwan.

 Whichever way you choose, the end result will always be a Skilled Worker Visa application.
-In the first case, you apply from your home country, in the case of the Student visa or Youth Mobility Scheme – you can switch the visas without leaving the UK.
+In the first case, you apply from your home country.
+In the case of the Student visa or Youth Mobility Scheme – you can switch visas without leaving the UK.